ljedrz/lambda_calculus/README.md

 **lambda_calculus** is a simple implementation of the untyped lambda calculus in Rust.

-The data and operators follow the Church encoding and the terms are displayed using De Bruijn indices.
+The data and operators follow the Church encoding.
+The terms are implemented using De Bruijn indices, but can also be displayed using the classic lambda notation.

 The library contains: